rsiebenm/dark_dust/1_absReddEbvu/Readme.md

-IDL/GDL program for fitting absolute reddening curves with A<sub>V</sub> computed for given reddening E(B−V), V-band, absolute brightness M<sub>V</sub>, and the trigonometric distance D<sub.Gaia<\sub> of the star.
+IDL/GDL program for fitting absolute reddening curves with A<sub>V</sub> computed for given reddening E(B−V), V-band, absolute brightness M<sub>V</sub>, and unknown trigonometric distance D<sub>Gaia<\sub> of the star under the assumption that 50% of the dust mass is in dark dust.
 Chi2 fitter mpfit is used with the C abundance in dust of the amorphous carbon grains as a single-free parameter of the dust model by [Siebenmorgen (2023)](https://doi.org/10.48550/arXiv.2311.03310)

 - _crossec_Ebv.f_: